 051502.
 Personally Procured HHG Transportation

-A Service member or, in the event of a Service member’s death, the next of kin, can personally arrange HHG transportation and NTS.
+A Service member or, in the event of a Service member’s death, the next of kin can personally arrange HHG transportation and NTS.
 See par.
 051502-G for personally procured move (PPM) travel advance eligibility.

 A. Responsibilities.
-The Service member, or next of kin, when appropriate, who personally arranges for HHG transportation without going through a Government transportation office is responsible for all issues and costs related to any of the following:
+The Service member or next of kin, when appropriate, who personally arranges for HHG transportation without going through a Government transportation office is responsible for all issues and costs related to any of the following:

 1. The Status of Force Agreement (SOFA) if the transportation is to or from a location OCONUS.